"Pitfalls of Religion"

 There are so many religions inside and outside of Christianity.
-There
+Indeed,

-are so many named gods and paths to appeasing them.
-Within these myriad
+there are many named gods and paths to appeasing them.
+Within these

-forms of belief or worship some have developed a set of moral values
+myriad forms of belief or worship some offer a set of moral values

 in accord with these beliefs.
 Indeed many of these values promote

 peace and brotherhood toward the greater community.
-Meanwhile, other
+Contrary-wise,

-religious beliefs may generate hatred and intolerance toward those
+other religions may generate hatred and intolerance toward those outside

-outside of that faith.
-Some religious factions hold that unbelievers
+of that faith.
+Some religious factions hold that unbelievers people